-3. The soils found to occur according to the Prince George's County Soil Survey are predominantly gravel pit or disturbed soils.

-Comment: Because the exact nature of the soils is not known, DER may require a soils study prior to issuance of building permits.
-(See Finding g. below.)

-- e.
-The State Highway Administration stated in memorandum dated April 14, 2004, that they have no objection to the proposed detailed site plan. - f.
-The Transportation Planning Section has reviewed the above referenced detailed site plan for the proposed development and offers the following comments:

-Background and Staff Analysis

-- (1) The portion of the Town Center at Camp Spring development that is the subject of this detailed site plan application consists of approximately 14.73 acres of land in the M-X-T Zone.
-The property is bounded by Capital Gateway Drive and other areas of the Town Center at Camp Spring development, known as Pods B and C. - (2) The applicant proposes to construct 548 multifamily residential units, 12 live/work units, and a total of 5,754 gross square feet of retail. - (3) The applicant is proposing to provide a total 1,010 parking spaces, which mostly will be constructed as structured parking.
-Staff believes that while the calculated required parking of 881 spaces is somewhat conservative, provision of 1,010 spaces exceeds the required amount of parking by approximately 13 percent, or 129 spaces.
-Considering the site's close proximity to the Branch Avenue Metro Station, the provision of this amount of on-site parking would not promote transit use by future residents, as has been envisioned by the adopted and approved Heights master plan.
-It is equally important to note that the transportation adequacy findings that were made at the time of conceptual site plan (CSP-01015) approval were based on the applicant's proposal for significant transit usage by all types of proposed residential development (nearly 40 percent).

-- (4) In accordance with the county's Zoning Ordinance (Section 27-546(c)(4)), prior to the approval of any Detailed Site Plan in the M-X-T Zone, it must be demonstrated "...that the proposed development will be adequately served within a reasonable period of time with existing or programmed public facilities shown in the adopted County Capital Improvement Program or within the current State Consolidated Transportation Program, or which will be provided by the applicant, if more than six (6) years have elapsed since a finding of adequacy was made at the time of rezoning through a zoning map amendment, conceptual site plan approval, or preliminary plat approval, whichever occurred last."
-Although the approved concept plan (CSP- 01015) relied upon a finding of adequate transportation facilities made in 1990 with the approval of preliminary plat of subdivision 4-90037, the adequacy finding for the approved conceptual site plan was made by the Prince George's Planning Board in 2001, and it is about three years old. - (5) The internal vehicular and pedestrian circulation patterns appear to be acceptable, and no additional dedication will be required.
+- 4. The soils found to occur according to the Prince George's County Soil Survey are predominantly gravel pit or disturbed soils.
+Because the exact nature of the soils is not known, DER may require a soils study prior to issuance of building permits. - d.
+The Transportation Planning Section provided the following analysis: - 1.
+The applicant proposes to construct 504 (212 one-bedroom, 244 two-bedroom, and 48 three-bedroom) multifamily residential units, 71,332 Gross Square Feet (GSF), of commercial office, 55,378 GSF of general retail, and 6,294 GSF clubhouse. - 2.
+The applicant is proposing to provide a total 1,368 parking spaces, of which 1,158 will be constructed as structured parking.
+The proposed parking calculation is in accordance with each land use parking requirements as outlined in the Parking Section of the County Code, without taking into consideration any reduction in amount of parking for the proposed mix uses.
+Not accounting for possible share use of parking and the site's close proximity to the Branch Avenue Metro Station, staff is concerned with provision of this amount of on-site parking.
+Provision of excessive amount of parking would not promote transit use and increase in expected number of vehicular traffic by future residents, which is contrary to the goals envisioned by the approved Heights master plan.
+It is equally important to note that the transportation adequacy findings that was made at the time of Conceptual Site Plan (CSP-01015) approval, was based on applicant proposal for significant transit usage by all type of proposed residential development (nearly 40 percent). - 3.
+In accordance with the county's Zoning Ordinance (Section 27-546- (c) (4), prior to the approval of any Detailed Site Plan in the MXT Zone, it must be demonstrated " that the proposed development will be adequately served within a reasonable period of time with existing or programmed public facilities shown in the adopted County Capital Improvement Program or within the current State Consolidated Transportation Program, or which will be provided by the applicant, if more than six (6) years have elapsed since a finding of adequacy was made at the time of rezoning through a Zoning Map Amendment, Conceptual Site Plan approval, or preliminary plat approval, whichever occurred last."
+Although the approved Concept Plan (CSP- 01015) relied upon a finding of adequate transportation facilities made in 1990 with the approval of preliminary plan of subdivision 4-90037, the adequacy finding for the approved Conceptual Plan made by the Prince George's Planning Board in 2001, and it is about three years old.

+4. The internal vehicular and pedestrian circulation patterns appear to be acceptable, and no additional dedication will be required.
 Provision of adequate left turn lanes with sufficient storage length at the proposed site entrances will need to be provided in accordance with the county's DPW&T approval and standards.